-This a collection of the footnotes from Kim Zetter's incredible book Countdown to Zero Day which included references to resources available online.
+This a collection of the footnotes from Kim Zetter's incredible book Countdown to Zero Day: Stuxnet and the Launch of the World's First Digital Weapon which included references to resources available online.
 When I was reading the book, I found myself taking notes of all the pages containing links I could go to for further consumption - in case anyone else would have the same experience as me, I wanted to make it easy for someone to access all these linked resources.
 The edition that I read was the first paperback edition from Broadway Books with the ISBN 978-0-7704-3619-3 so I can't guarantee page numbers are correct for other editions that might be available.

 Where necessary, I've tidied the links due to them changing since publication, containing errors or unnecessary jumplinks etc. If the link is dead I've tried to source an alternative or linked to a snapshot of it on the wonderful Internet Archive.
 Some of the footnotes contained references without URLs which I knew were probably available online so I've added links to them wherever possible.
 I'm also in the ongoing process of adding snapshots of all the links.

 If you're in the UK, you can buy Countdown to Zero Day from hive.co.uk and check out @KimZetter on Twitter or read her articles online at The Intercept and Wired.
-You can also hear her talk about Stuxnet on an episode of the podcast Dark Net Diaries.
+You can also hear her talk about Stuxnet on an episode of the podcast Dark Net Diaries and Graham Cluley discussed it on BBC Radio 4's Click On.
 And for even more Stuxnet, Michael Mann's fictional cyber thriller Blackhat was inspired by the attack.

 On 02 September 2019, Kim Zetter and Huib Modderkolk published an article "Revealed: How a secret Dutch mole aided the U.S.-Israeli Stuxnet cyberattack on Iran" after finally uncovering details of how the Natanz facility was originally infiltrated.